 Best hotels in Lisbon

 Hotel Convento do Salvador is a 3-star establishment in the heart of the Alfama district, less than a 10-minute walk from Lisbon train station and the city’s main tourist attractions.
-This hotel, which takes place in a converted former convent, offers beautiful rooms for two from around €110 per night.
-Check the availability here.

 Photo in front of the Tagus

-Lisbon, the capital of Portugal, is blessed with pleasant climate almost all year round.
+Lisbon, the capital of Portugal, is blessed with a pleasant climate almost all year round.
 Thus, there is not really a period to avoid when planning your trip.

 However, the best time to go to Lisbon is from May to October.
 This is where the climate is most favorable with sunny weather.
 There is almost no rain during that time.